ucdavisdatalab/workshop_data-science-software-management/03_abstract-proj-planning.Rmd

-# Project planning in the abstract: Approaches to building code
+# Approaches to building code

-## The single developer model: Organic code development with no constraints
+## The single developer model

+When you have organic code development with no constraints:

 1. Work from the inside out.
 Increase the complexity and generality of your code as circumstances demand.
 2. Given (1), commit to rewriting your code on an ongoing basis.